theobori/botany/README.md

 *"We do not 'come into' this world; we come out of it, as leaves from a tree." - Alan Watts*

 ## getting started
 botany is designed for unix-based systems.
-Clone into a local directory using `$ git clone https://github.com/jifunks/botany.git`.
+Install it with pip using `$ python3 -m pip install git+https://github.com/jifunks/botany`.

-Run with `$ python3 botany.py`.
+By default, the game directory path is `/usr/share/botany`.
+Feel free to use [scripts/pre_build.sh](scripts/pre_build.sh) to modify it, it implies to clone this git repository.

-*Note - botany.py must initially be run by the user who cloned/unzipped botany.py - this initializes the shared data file permissions.*
+Run with `$ botany`.

 Water your seed to get started.
 You can come and go as you please and your plant continues to grow.